fletcher86/triangle-max-sum/README.md

 The computed triangle sums were computed from a bottom up approach because if using a top down approach the sum may be incorrect.

+Sums were rolled up from the bottom up as follows.

 <pre>
                 5
                9 6